The Tradesman’s Guide to Tax

 - Online, though you must register in advance, by midnight on 31st January

 ‘A tax return is a legal obligation and must be completed each year’, says Roger, ‘all income must be recorded on a tax return including, but not limited to, employed and self-employed income, benefits, inheritance, lump sums and interest.
 It also details any and all legitimate expenses incurred and any tax paid in that tax year’.

 So, what does that mean for a self-employed tradesman?

-t means that from day one, no matter how small your operation is, it’s important to maintain an up to date and comprehensive list of expenditures and purchases throughout the year.
+It means that from day one, no matter how small your operation is, it’s important to maintain an up to date and comprehensive list of expenditures and purchases throughout the year.

 Get Organised Now

 Even if you despise admin there’s no escaping it during tax season, and errors or false entries can cost hundreds and sometimes even thousands of pounds in fines.
-‘Organisation is key’, says Roger, ‘so keep a diary with details of all jobs worked, where the job was based, how much you were paid and evidence of all your
+‘Organisation is key’, says Roger, ‘so keep a diary with details of all jobs worked, where the job was based, how much you were paid and evidence of all your work related expenses’.

 If you have the data available, it’s a good idea to start filling in your tax return 8 weeks before the deadline to avoid missing it.
 Find out more about tax deadlines from Gov.UK